eparkinson/ai-soccer/README.md

 ## Example game
 https://www.youtube.com/watch?v=YipEvWC1kt4

-This pits two simple heuristics algorithms against each other.
+This pits two simple heuristic algorithms against each other.

 BehindAndTowards (Red): Employs an extremely simple (yet surprisingly simple) strategy of getting behind the ball and then pushing towards the goal.